freedmand/collabowrite/README.md

 * Anyone can vote on a page
 * Each day, the highest voted page for that day is added to the book

-Using this method, we will write a 30 page book November 2015, one page for each day in November.
+Using this method, we will write a 30 page book in November 2015, one page for each day in November.

 Since the book will be so influenced by how the first page turns out, we have an exception to these rules: the first page.
 We will open the submission system for the first page on October 25, 2015 and leave it open through the end of November 1st.